octaviogarcia/LaravelBackgroundJob/README.md

   - echoFile(string $path,string $output): void
     Outputs to file indicated in path with timestamps, used for logging

-  - updateBackgroundJobLog(BackGroundjob,array $data) : [BackgroundJob]
+  - updateBackgroundJobLog(BackGroundjob,array $data,bool $exit_on_fail = true) : [bool,BackgroundJob|Exception]
     Updates the BackGroundjob with the attributes in $data.
-If an error occurs, it logs into stderr and exits with code 1.
+By default, if an error occurs,
+    it logs into its log_file and exits with code 1.

+  - getBackgroundJob(BackgroundJobId): ?BackgroundJob
+    Returns a background job (if it finds it)

+  - deleteBackgroundJob(BackgroundJobId): bool
+    Deletes a background job.
+Returns false if it doesn't find anything

   - runBackgroundJobMainThread(BackGroundjob) : void
     Runs the background job, used after forking but It might also be used by the main Laravel application